 Why not: take a look at our Road Safety Week map and see what partner organisations already have planned.
 You can link your activities together and spread the workload.

 Road Safety Week is an ideal time to gain valuable media coverage for your road safety messages, for example:

 - Hospital admission figures: Issue a press release in Road Safety Week about hospital admission figures for road crash injuries.
 Put forward a hospital spokesperson to talk to the media about the need to put community road safety first.
-You may want to focus on figures that relate to this year's Road Safety Week theme Step up for Safe Streets
+You may want to focus on figures that relate to this year's Road Safety Week theme.

 - Hold a public information and advice session: If you have a maternity unit or work in family health promotion, work with your local authority’s road safety unit to run a child-seat check for new parents, or work with local emergency services and community partners to run an information stand advising on driver distractions.
 Issue a press release to local media, inviting photographers to a photo call.